martinambrus/PitchExtractor/README.md

 Since both `harvest` and `dio` are relatively slow, we do have to save the computed F0 ground truth for later use.
 In [meldataset.py](https://github.com/yl4579/PitchExtractor/blob/main/meldataset.py#L77-L89), it will write the computed F0 curve `_f0.npy` for each `.wav` file.
 This requires write permission in your data folder.

 ### F0 Computation Details
 `meldataset.MelDataset` now supports a cascade of runtime-selectable F0 backends.
-The default configuration uses PyWorld's `harvest` followed by `dio`, mirroring the original behaviour, but you can enable neural or classical trackers such as TorchCrepe (PyTorch CREPE), Praat/Parselmouth, and REAPER by editing `dataset_params.f0_params` in [Configs/config.yml](Configs/config.yml).
+The default configuration uses PyWorld's `harvest` followed by `dio`, mirroring the original behaviour, but you can enable neural or classical trackers such as TorchCrepe (PyTorch CREPE) and Praat/Parselmouth by editing `dataset_params.f0_params` in [Configs/config.yml](Configs/config.yml).
 Backends are evaluated in the order defined by `backend_order`, and each backend may be toggled on/off or customised individually (for example, to adjust TorchCrepe's model size or Praat's pitch range).

 Whenever the backend configuration changes the dataset automatically regenerates cached pitch files under backend-specific filenames and stores a small JSON metadata file alongside each cache to keep track of the extractor that produced it.
 Failed extraction attempts fall back to the next enabled backend until a valid contour with sufficient voiced frames is produced.
 If all backends fail the sample is logged and the stored F0 is left empty (zeros after post-processing), so you may want to audit those cases if they occur frequently.